The Chicago Bears will be in unfamiliar territory in this month’s NFL draft in Pittsburgh.

 Poles could address different roster needs on defense or even some on offense in the first round.
 With a pick so late in the opening round, Poles will need to see who’s available when deciding which one of those holes he’ll want to fill first.

-Why it’s a need
+Why is it a need

 Chicago entered the offseason needing to fill two starting and two backup safety spots after all four contributors from last season were set to be free agents this year.
 The Bears are still looking to fill at least one of those holes in the draft.